njkaiser/nu_jackal_autonav/README.md

 - [AMCL][8] for localizing within a given map
 - A custom local planner is in the works but is not yet fully implemented

-Parameters have been tuned specifically for Northwestern's robot/environment combination, so some tweaks may be necessary if this is ported to a different robot or environment.
+Parameters have been tuned specifically for Northwestern's robot/environment combination, so some tweaks may be necessary if this is ported to a different robot/environment combination.

 ## Installation